leftbyte/automerge/.github/PULL_REQUEST_TEMPLATE.md

 VFW-XXX Title
 Clear description of the problem and/or summary of change affected by this pull request.

 TESTING: TESTING DONE
-MERGE: [branch1, branch2, master]
+AUTOMERGE: [branch1, branch2, master]
 REVIEWERS: @firmware and specific people